AniDas10/NGO-Website/README.md

 ## About us

 > Zero-Day
--Aniruddha Das
+- Aniruddha Das
--Aniket Shahane
+- Aniket Shahane
--Dharmik Parikh
+- Dharmik Parikh
--Jashan Banga
+- Jashan Banga

 # We hope to build more and more apps over time.
-Do follow us and support us
+Do follow and support us.
+Thank you!
-# Thank you!